fireship-io/fireship.io/content/snippets/express-middleware-auth-token-firebase.md

 ## Server-side: Verify ID the Token

-On the server-side, find the the ID token in the request headers and decode it with the Firebase Admin SDK.
+On the server-side, find the ID token in the request headers and decode it with the Firebase Admin SDK.
 The following middleware simply adds a `currentUser` property to the request.

 {{< file "ts" "express-app.ts" >}}